Astral1119/sheets-wiki-data/libraries/CORE.md

 Containers in the CORE library all have an abstracted interface.
 They can be interacted with via payloads.

-Payloads can generally take the form of either a
+Payloads can be methods or values.
+To

 ### CHVEC